 In poor condition, this wallpaper required very careful handling and restoration.
-John and his assistants first stabilized the antique paper, then painstakingly prepapred it to be re-installed in the client's dining room.
+John and his assistants first stabilized the antique paper, then painstakingly prepared it to be re-installed in the client's dining room.

-The scenes, some of which are said to have been taken from William and Thomas Daniell's Oriental Scenery published in London in 1795, depict the right bank of the River Ganges, with tigers being hunted on horseback.
+The scenes in this panoramic paper, some of which are said to have been taken from William and Thomas Daniell's Oriental Scenery published in London in 1795, depict the right bank of the River Ganges, with tigers being hunted on horseback.
 Two temples are taken from Daniell's engraving Hindoo Temples at Bishabun.

 After the paper was rehung, an artist touched up aged and damaged sections of the scene.

-There are three other documented examples of this wallpaper are in private collections in France, Belgium and Sweden.
+In addition to the papers that John has restored in the United States, there are three other documented examples of this wallpaper in private collections in France, Belgium and Sweden.

 *Papiers Peints Panoramiques, Exhibition Catalogue, Musée des Arts Décoratifs, Paris, 1998, pp. 306-307.